dylanpieper/samesies/README.md

 # samesies <img src="man/figures/samesies-hex.png" align="right" width="140"/>

 samesies compares lists of texts, factors, or numerical values to measure their similarity.
-The package's motivating use case is evaluating the reliability or consistency of Large Language Model (LLM) responses across models, providers, or prompts.
+The package's motivating use case is evaluating the similarity of Large Language Model (LLM) responses across models, providers, or prompts.

 ## Installation